-- We believe that a child's behavior threatens the physical or mental health of other children, the staff or him/herself. - We believe that we are unable to meet the developmental or special needs of a child. - The family fails to abide by the terms and policies in this handbook or the enrollment agreement. - The family fails to pay the required tuition, registration, or other applicable fees, or there are persistent late payments. - There are persistent late pick-ups.
+- The family fails to abide by the terms and policies in this handbook or the enrollment agreement (including persistent late pick-ups); or - The family fails to pay the required tuition, registration, or other applicable fees, or there are persistent late payments.

-In addition, we reserve the right to deny an enrollment or to terminate an enrollment at any time for any reason as we deem necessary or appropriate.
+We also reserve the right to deny an enrollment or to terminate an enrollment at any time for any legally permitted reason as we deem necessary or appropriate.
 In the event of a termination, proper notice will be given to the family by the center's Director.
+Finally, we may work with a family on a transition to other childcare arrangements as described in our Behavior Guidance Policy.